michaelstoffer/michaelstoffer/resources/content/music/axolotl-waddle/index.md

 title: The Axolotl Waddle
 subtitle: Movement • Science • Animals
 summary: A playful movement song about our favorite axolotl—great for classrooms and story time.
-description: A succinct, parent/teacher‑facing blurb for the song page and SEO.
+description: A playful movement song about our favorite axolotl—great for classrooms and story time.
 duration: 1:40
 key: G Major
 bpm: 116